 - "Dare vita alla pagina: la collaborazione con Yoda Yoshikata."
-Bellezza e Tristezza: Il cinema di Mizoguchi Kenji.
-Ed.
-Dario Tomasi.
-Milan: Il Castoro, 2009.
-159-71.
+Bellezza e Tristezza: Il cinema di Mizoguchi Kenji, edited by Dario Tomasi, Il Castoro, 2009, pp. 159-71.

 - "Teaching Godzilla: Classroom Encounters with a Cultural Icon."
-In Godzilla's Footsteps: Japanese Pop Culture Icons on the Global Stage.
-Ed.
-William M. Tsutsui and Michiko Ito.
-New York: Palgrave Macmillan, 2006.
-111-25.
+In Godzilla's Footsteps: Japanese Pop Culture Icons on the Global Stage, edited by William M. Tsutsui and Michiko Ito, Palgrave Macmillan, 2006, pp. 111-25.

 - "Researching Japanese Silent Cinema: Japanese Cinema as an Academic Adventure."
-Asian Cinema–Yesterday, Today, and Tomorrow.
-Ed.
-Myung-Kyu Park.
-Seoul: Korean Film Archive, 2002.
-271-84.
-Published in conjunction with the Fifty-Eighth FIAF Congress, Seoul, South Korea, 2002.
+Asian Cinema–Yesterday, Today, and Tomorrow, edited by Myung-Kyu Park, Korean Film Archive, 2002, pp. 271-84.
+Published in conjunction with the Fifty-Eighth FIAF Congress, Seoul, 2002.

-- Trans.
-"Chaplin Among the Ashes: A Collector’s Beginnings."
+- Translator.
+"Chaplin Among the Ashes: A Collector's Beginnings."
 By Makino Mamoru.
-In Praise of Film Studies: Essays in Honor of Makino Mamoru.
-Ed.
-Aaron Gerow and Abé Mark Nornes.
-Yokohama: Kinema Club, 2001.
-68-73.
+In Praise of Film Studies: Essays in Honor of Makino Mamoru, edited by Aaron Gerow and Abé Mark Nornes, Kinema Club, 2001, pp. 68-73.

-- Re-Envisioning Japan: Japan as Destination in 20th-Century Visual and Material Culture.
-Rochester: U of Rochester Digital Humanities Center, 2013.
-River Campus Libraries. http://humanities.lib.rochester.edu/rej/
+- Editor.
+Re-Envisioning Japan: Japan as Destination in 20th-Century Visual and Material Culture.
+2013-present, rej.lib.rochester.edu/.

 Work in Progress

-- With Shota Ogawa, eds.
+- With Shota Ogawa, editors.
 Routledge Handbook of Japanese Cinema.
 Routledge, forthcoming.

 - "20th-Century Monster."
-A Companion to Japanese Cinema.
-Ed.
-David Desser.
-Wiley-Blackwell, forthcoming.
+A Companion to Japanese Cinema, edited by David Desser, Wiley-Blackwell, forthcoming.

 - With Nora Dimmock.
 "Creative Curating: The Digital Archive as Argument."
-Making Humanities Matter.
-Ed.
-Jentery Sayers.
-U of Minnesota P, forthcoming.
+Making Humanities Matter, edited by Jentery Sayers, U of Minnesota P, forthcoming.
 Debates in the Digital Humanities Series.

 Selected Conference Presentations

 - "Re-Envisioning Japan: A Digital Archive of Material Culture."
 Archives in Between: Cultural Preservation, Material to Digital.
-U of Rochester, Rochester.
 20 Feb.
-2015.
-Panel presentation and moderation.
+2015, U of Rochester.

 - With Nora Dimmock, Joshua Romphf, and Lisa Wright.
 "Re-Envisioning Japan: A Faculty–Digital Humanties Center Collaboration."
 Pedagogy and Practices.
-Freedman Center for Digital Scholarship Colloquium 2014.
-Kelvin Smith Library, Case Western Reserve University, Cleveland.
-6-7 Nov.
-2014.
+Freedman Center for Digital Scholarship Colloquium 2014, 6-7 Nov.
+2014, Kelvin Smith Library, Case Western Reserve U, Cleveland.

 - "Re-Envisioning Japan as Destination in 20th-Century Visual and Material Culture."
 Digital Media and Cultural Communication.
-2014 International Conference on Digital Future and Mediated Society.
-Zhejiang U, Hongzhou, Zhejiang, China.
-24 May 2014.
+2014 International Conference on Digital Future and Mediated Society, 24 May 2014, Zhejiang U, Hongzhou.

 - "Observations on The Dragon Painter."
 Southern Literary Trail.
-Marengo County History and Archive Museum, Demopolis, AL. 24 Mar.
-2013.
+24 Mar.
+2013, Marengo County History and Archive Museum, Demopolis.

 - "Destination Japan: Japan in Cherry Blossom Time and Japan as Seen From a Rickshaw."
 Wunderkino 2: On the Varieties of Cinematic Experience.
-Thirteenth Annual Northeast Historic Film Summer Symposium.
-Bucksport, ME.
-26-28 Jul.
-2012.
+Thirteenth Annual Northeast Historic Film Summer Symposium, 26-28 Jul.
+2012, Bucksport.

 - 「映画保存と映画研究のための大学、アーカイブ間協力」["Creating a University-Museum Alliance for Film Preservation and Research"].
-Sixth Kyoto Film Preservation Workshop.
-Museum of Kyoto, Kyoto.
-2011.
+Sixth Kyoto Film Preservation Workshop, 2011, Museum of Kyoto.

 - "Yōjimbō: Global Kurosawa."
 Developing New Approaches to Promote Social Change.
-Fifty-Second Japan-America Student Conference.
-Reischauer Institute, Harvard U, Cambridge.
-21 Jul.-21 Aug.
-2000.
-Keynote address.
+Fifty-Second Japan-America Student Conference, 21 Jul.-21 Aug.
+2000, Reischauer Institute, Harvard U, Cambridge.

 Courses on Japanese culture; film history, theory, and critical analysis; nuclear history, culture, and the visual image; animation; history of US–Japan relations; material culture studies; tourism studies; moving image archiving and preservation; object-based learning